ArPiRobot/arpirobot.github.io/docs/devs/buildimage.md

 # Building an ArPiRobot Image
 This guide details how the prebuilt Raspbian image is created for ArPiRobot robots.
-This guide exists mostly to document the image creation process, but can be followed to create a custom Raspbian image or an image with another Linux OS.
+This guide exists mostly to document the image creation process, but can be followed to create a custom Raspbian image or an image with another Linux OS. ***This guide is not kept up to date.
+There may be significant differences between the procedure described below and the process used by the image scripts.***

 ## Why Would I need to build an Image?
 There are few reasons to ever need a custom image.
 Most users do not need to spend the time creating their own image.
 Some reasons for wanting to build a custom image are: